jackdewinter/pymarkdown/docs/rules/rule_md021.md

 The original rule did not take any leading spaces into consideration, declaring that any leading spaces were a violation of this rule.
-As [Rule md023](https://github.com/jackdewinter/pymarkdown/blob/main/docs/rule_md023.md) addresses the amount of leading spaces preceding an Atx Heading element, this rule was developed to ignore any leading spaces.
+As [Rule md023](https://github.com/jackdewinter/pymarkdown/blob/main/docs/rule_md023.md) addresses the number of leading spaces preceding an Atx Heading element, this rule was developed to ignore any leading spaces.
 The rationale is that if leading spaces before Atx Heading elements are not desired, there should only be one rule's configuration that needs to be set to